Wyliemaster/Geometry-Dash-Structure-Search/README.md

 > **Important:** this project relies zlib.
 Please compile a static instance of it and place it into `lib` before trying to build

+- On windows the lib is `zlibstatic.lib`
+- On Unix the lib is `libz.so`

 Firstly, create a build directory

 ```sh